- About Bard

 The only available cast recording – made by Capitol Records in 1952, with the Broadway revival cast that starred Jack Carson and Paul Hartman – doesn’t include such original show numbers as “(Here’s) a Kiss for Cinderella” or “I Was the Most Beautiful Blossom”, but they’ll all be heard at Bard, along with everything else from the original score.
 Nevertheless, the Broadway authority Ethan Mordden has called the 1952 cast album the “best of all” Gershwin show recordings – as cited in the liner notes for the CD reissue, now available on Angel/EMI Classics.
 Those notes also state that Of Thee I Sing is “the show (along with Showboat) that many people have in mind when they use the phrase ‘golden age of musical theater.’”
 Brooks Atkinson of the New York Times found the 1952 revival “just as funny as it was originally… Still a marvelous carnival with a subject that is always timely and worth kicking around.”
 And that was 48 years before anyone had heard of chads (hanging or otherwise)!

-Will Pomerantz is staging a full production in Theater Two at Bard’s
+Will Pomerantz is staging a full production in LUMA Theater at Bard’s

 So tap your toes, vote your funny bone, and remember to vote early and vote often – there are nine chances this summer and ONLY at Bard!